gyoisamurai/GyoiThon/README.md

  GyoiThon identify product name installed on web server using **two methods**.

 ##### 1. Machine Learning base.
-  By using Machine Learning (**Naive Bayes**), software analysis engine identifies software based on a **combination of slightly different features** (Etag value, Cookie value, specific HTML tag etc.) for each software.
-Naive Bayes is learned using the training data which example below.
+  By using Machine Learning (**Naive Bayes**), GyoiThon identifies software based on a **combination of slightly different features** (Etag value, Cookie value, specific HTML tag etc.) for each software.
+Naive Bayes is learned using the training data which example below (Training data).
 Unlike the signature base, Naive Bayes is stochastically identified based on various features included in HTTP response when it cannot be identified software in one feature.

    * Example.1
    ```
    Etag: "409ed-183-53c5f732641c0"
    ```
    GyoiThon can identify the web server software **Apache**.
    This is because GyoiThon learns features of Apache such as "**Etag header value** (409ed-183-53c5f732641c0).
 In our survey, Apache use **combination of numeral and lower case letters as the Etag value**.
-And, Etag value is **separated 4-5 digits and 3 digits and 12 digits, final digit is 0** in many cases..
+And, Etag value is **separated 4-5 digits and 3-4 digits and 12 digits, final digit is 0** in many cases.

    * Example.2
    ```